-It is evident that digital transformation has a significant impact on economic and social development, contributes to a substantial improvement in the quality of life and the realisation of democratic and emancipatory ideals.
+It is evident that digital transformation has a significant impact on economic and social development and contributes to a substantial improvement in the quality of life and the realisation of democratic and emancipatory ideals.
 It is hard not to notice the resulting changes in medicine, education, urban planning or communication, etc. Also, in the area of culture and art, there are massive changes.
-Like many artists nowadays, I am particularly inspired by the web fluid culture.
+Like many artists nowadays, I am particularly inspired by the web-fluid culture.

-Since the virtual world and technologies often question reality are evolving rapidly, artistic projects are becoming more engaging and interactive, offering unique experiences.
-These new approaches and tools allow for even greater artistic freedom, creating entirely new production possibilities, including the opportunity to combine elements that previously probably could have not to be mixed.
+Since the virtual world and technologies often question reality and are evolving rapidly, artistic projects are becoming more engaging and interactive, offering unique experiences.
+These new approaches and tools allow for even greater artistic freedom, creating entirely new production possibilities, including the opportunity to combine elements that previously probably could not have been mixed.

 I often use this freedom in my work, building on various digital and physical manipulation of the image.
 This multi-layered approach often leads to the viewer’s disorientation, who can independently decipher which elements are ‘real’ and created by digital mediation.

 Body Editor consists of digitally manipulated images as an inquiry into a contemporary obsession with digital beauty.
-In your artistic process, you often move between the physical to the digital using one medium to expand the other.
-What could be the ways of using the digital as enjoyable self-expression increasing rather than depressing one’s physical life?
+In your artistic process, you often move between the physical to the digital, using one medium to expand the other.
+What could be the ways of using the digital as enjoyable self-expression increasing rather than depress one’s physical life?